-$$Y_i = \beta_0 + \beta_1 T_2 + \beta_2 T_3 + \beta_3 T_4 + \mathbf{X_i} + s_i + \epsilon_i \tag{1}$$ where Y_i refers to the interesting outcome variables for individual i.
+$$Y_i = \beta_0 + \beta_1 T{NL} + \beta_2 T_V + \beta_3 T{V+I} + \mathbf{X_i} + \epsilon_i \tag{1}$$ where $Y_i$ refers to the interesting outcome variables for individual i.
 Depending on the scale of the outcome variable, an OLS(continuous) or a Logit(binary) regression is used.
 Our outcome variables are measured at different time periods and for each time period a separate regression is estimated to measure time-varying treatment effects.
-In the baseline specification the control group is the reference group, but depending on which difference between groups has to be estimated, the reference group will be chosen accordingly.
-T_2 to T_4 refer to the treatment groups as described above for both interventions.
-Additionally, we will estimate the effect of just receiving an email by combining all treatment group dummies of intervention 1 into one in equation 1.
-Further, we include all control variables specified in table 1 that were not used for stratification and measured before treatment, which is represented by X_i in the specification above. s_i indicates binary strata dummies for all stratas used in the randomization.
+In the baseline specification the control group is the reference group, but depending on which difference between groups has to be estimated, the reference group will be chosen accordingly. $T{NL}$ is the second group with only the newsletter, $T_V$ is the third group with the voucher, and $T{V+I}$ is the fourth group with voucher and information prime.
+Additionally, we will estimate the effect of just receiving an email by combining all treatment group dummies into one in equation 1.
+Further, we include all control variables specified in table 1 and measured before treatment, which is represented by $X_i$ in the specification above.
 Finally, standard errors will be adjusted to be robust to heteroskedasticity, if necessary.
 The regression will be estimated such that stratification is taken into account when computing the variance and standard errors of the estimates, following Athey and Imbens (2017).

-Finally, the specified regression can also be estimated conditional on reading the email, which allows us to estimate the average treatment effect on the treated as opposed to the intention-totreat effect described above.
-However, this is only possible for those who received the newsletter via email.
+Finally, the specified regression can also be estimated conditional on reading the email, which allows us to estimate the average treatment effect on the treated as opposed to the intention-to-treat effect described above.
 This estimate refers to the effect of the intervention for those, who actually open the email, which reduces noise from the specification introduced by those, who do not receive the intervention, because they do not open the email.
 However, those who open the email may differ systematically from those who do not open the email, which has to be kept in mind when interpreting these treatment effects on the treated.